 State General Permit.

-a.
-Class A and Class B Concentrated Animal Feeding Operations shall obtain a State General Permit pertaining to the animal species of the Concentrated Animal Feeding Operation.
-A County conditional use permit may be approved conditioned upon receiving a State General Permit.
-The issuance of a State General Permit satisfies the county’s requirements for an approved nutrient management plan and manure management plan.

 b.
-It shall be at the discretion of the Zoning Officer and/or the Board of Adjustment to require an applicant to submit plans for a Class C or Class D Concentrated Animal Feeding Operations to be reviewed to determine general compliance with standards adopted for a State General Permit.
+It shall be at the discretion of the Zoning Officer and/or the Board of Adjustment to require an applicant to submit plans for a Class C, D, or E Concentrated Animal Feeding Operation to be reviewed to determine general compliance with standards adopted for a State General Permit.

 3. Nutrient Management Plan.